 ROYAL AUXILIARY AIR FORCE MEMORIAL

 In 2002, 4 former Auxiliaries founded and became Trustees of the Royal Auxiliary Air Force National Memorial Trust.
-The Trust’s objective was to provide a Memorial at the National Memorial Arboretum at Alrewas in Staffordshire dedicated to all those who had served in the Auxiliary Air Force and its successor, the Royal Auxiliary Air Force.
+The Trust’s objective was to provide a Memorial at the National Memorial Arboretum at Alrewas in Staffordshire dedicated to all those who had served in the Auxiliary Air Force, the 48 RAF Companies of the Auxiliary Territorial Service (an all female Service affiliated to the AAF) or the Royal Auxiliary Air Force.
 It was intended that the Memorial should remember in particular those who died in the cause of freedom.

 The Arboretum Trustees agreed that the Memorial could be erected to the West of the Royal Air Force Memorial.
 They also agreed a plot design.